 On May 21, 1972, on the Feast of Pentecost, Australian geologist Laszlo Toth, who was living in Rome at the time, entered St. Peter’s Basilica gripping a geologist’s hammer.
 He approached the Pietà and jumped the altar railing in front of the statue.

 Falsely claiming to be the Messiah, Toth charged at the Pietà, shouting “I am Jesus Christ — risen from the dead!”
 He then violently struck the Pietà twelve times.
 Toth broke Mary’s left arm and hand, her nose, and struck one of Mary’s eyelids.
-Tourists and other bystanders swarmed the statue who pulled Toth away from the statue.
+Tourists and other bystanders swarmed the statue and pulled Toth away.

 The damages on the Pietà were significant and required several restoration efforts.
 Using pieces of the statue that had broken off as well as parts of Mary’s back, the Vatican was able to restore the statue to reflect its original appearance.